TUW-GEO/Equi7Grid/README.md

 uv sync --all-extras
 ```

-#### just - a taskrunner
+#### just

 The repository uses a `Justfile` to provide a simple and consistent interface for task orchestration.
-It groups common development, testing, and release tasks behind short, memorable commands,
-reducing the need to remember long tool-specific invocations.
-Most commands are built on top of uv, ensuring fast and reproducible execution.
+It groups common development, testing, and release tasks behind short, memorable commands, reducing the need to remember long tool-specific invocations.
+Most commands are built on top of `uv`, ensuring fast and reproducible execution.

 Install the [`just` binary][just] with [`uv`][uv] like so: